MatricalDefunkt/pramit_2025_06_17/README.md

 ## Getting Started

 > [!IMPORTANT]
-> You will need to call `/api/trigger_report/` twice.
-It does not work the first time around, and the reason for that is unknown.
+> ~You will need to call `/api/trigger_report/` twice.
+It does not work the first time around, and the reason for that is unknown.~
+> Fixed in the latest commit.
+It was a race condition.

 ### Installation